Changissnz/selfinterest/README.md

 relations to the content of that media's objects.
 Clarity in statement and action does blur the recognition of a media with more than one end into a mass of homogenous anatomy.
 For every variable, atomic-like understandings of a media assign each end to an interest.
-And in any media of relevance, there are many, and interests born out of self-interest are not fixated to the experience that is non-static.
+And in any media of relevance, there are many variables, and interests born out of self-interest are not fixated to the non-static experience .
+The notion of there being an ideal practice, the practice being not a compensation but a necessary realization for the ideal, is but a belief if not for the force of standing up for and advancing it.
+Ideal practices may never be implemented through to the decisive end of all ends in cases where the rigidity necessitates limitation.